Things to Do in San Francisco on Christmas Day

 #10 – Hyatt Regency, Embarcadero

 What nice way to put you in the festive mood, with falling snow??
-The 30-foot tree with cascading lights in the lobby will amaze you especially when snow falls three times a day at 4:00pm, 6:00pm, and 8:00 pm.
+The 30-foot tree with cascading lights in the lobby will amaze you especially when snow falls several times a day.
 And if you like, just go outside to the skating rink and you’ll feel as if you are in a Currier and Ives picture.

 #11 – Cable Car Ride